adamsilver/fdpb/01-a-registration-form.md

 First, users are left to wonder what's actually wrong with their entries.
 Second, disabled buttons are not focusable, which makes it hard for the button to be discovered for blind users navigating using the <kbd>Tab</kbd> key.
 Third, disabled buttons are hard to read as they are greyed out.

-As we're providing users with clear feedback when the user expects it, there is no good reason to take control away from the user by disabling the button anyway.
+As we're providing users with clear feedback, when the user expects it, there's no good reason to take control away from the user by disabling the button anyway.

-### Crafting Error Messages
+### Crafting A Good Error Message

-Arguably there is nothing more important than content.
+There's nothing more important than content.
 Users don't come to your website to enjoy the design.
-They come to enjoy the content or the result of using a service.
+They come to enjoy the content or the outcome of using a service.

 Even the most thought-out, inclusive and beautifully designed experience counts for nothing if we ignore the words used to construct error messages.
 One study shows that showing custom messages increased conversion by 0.5% which equated to more than £250,000 in yearly revenue[^].